Third US vaccine could raise question: Which shots are best?

 ———

-AP Medical Writer Carla K. Johnson in Washington state contributed to this report.
+AP journalists Carla K. Johnson and Ricardo Alonso-Zaldivar contributed to this report.

 ———